Skip to main content

 -d '{

-"url": "https://partner-app.com/webhooks/ramp",
+"url": "https://your-app.com/webhooks/ramp",

 "secret": "your_signing_secret"